MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 created auth function fetchUserLevel to fetch user level from the db via API investigate why fetcUserLevel is returning blank.

+### Sprint 3 - Commit 21 (feature/apiconnection)
+Added dynamic post api to return only a single post.
+Spent ages bugfixing, but eventually decided on duplicating the dummydata for the above API. renamed dataimporter to datainitialiser moved dataimporter functionality to datainitialiser, meaning it is only 1 file now. added initialisePostData() to datainitialiser. unused, for now. changed dynamic post API to to dynamic User API.
+Was only testing the posts.
+Now actually needed to get user auth level.
+Works, except the fetchuserlevel function is not waiting for the key to be generated, resulting in an infinite number of awaits.
+Will investigate the above on the next commit.

 ## Currently working on:
 Implimenting Mock authentication where required.

+--
+Fixing the timing of the fetchUserLevel function and its references

 --
 impliment links to edit posts if authorised suggest post ID must be calculated when visiting